Range Map

 The Piper PA-23-250 Aztec D is the fourth production iteration of Piper’s PA-23 twin, built between 1969 and 1972 at Lock Haven, Pennsylvania.
 It carries the same airframe geometry and 250-horsepower powerplant pairing as the C model that preceded it; the D’s distinguishing changes are operational, not structural.
 A redesigned instrument panel placed flight, engine, and navigation groups in standardized positions, and the control column was revised.
 Approximately 500 D-model airframes were produced before the longer, six-window E variant superseded it.

 The Aztec sits in the load-hauling middle of the light-twin market.
-Empty weight is roughly 3,042 pounds against a 5,200-pound maximum takeoff weight, leaving a useful load near 2,158 pounds.
-With 144 usable gallons of fuel and six seats, an operator can fill the tanks, the cabin, and the 300-pound baggage compartment without exceeding gross.
-That property distinguishes the Aztec from most of its peers and earned it a long second life as a freighter, jump-plane, and bush twin in operations where useful load matters more than block speed.
+Empty weight near 3,042 pounds against a 5,200-pound maximum takeoff weight leaves a useful load around 2,158 pounds, so with 144 usable gallons and six seats an operator can fill the tanks, the cabin, and the 300-pound baggage compartment without exceeding gross.
+That capacity earned the type a long second life as a freighter, jump-plane, and bush twin in operations where useful load matters more than block speed.
+It is unhurried, cruising 172 knots at 75 percent power, but stable and forgiving, which suits it to instrument work, business travel, and owner-flown family trips.
+The Aztec D is the right twin for the operator who needs to put six people, full fuel, and baggage over the same leg and will accept 172 knots to do it; it is the wrong one for a buyer whose first priority is cruise speed or fuel economy.

 Key Features for GA Buyers